 It was now 1:00 am and we still had the horrendous 8 mile bike ride that was going to gain 2000 feet and between mine and Rigs packs I was towing close to 100 pounds of gear.

-Rig was graduating from Dawn Patrol Lite before he had even finished the eighth grade and more impressively he was doing it without complaint.
+It was going to be a punisher.
+Rig would be graduating from Dawn Patrol before he had even finished the eighth grade.
+What really made it impressive was he did it without a single complaint.
 After about 2 more miserable hours in which I pushed my bike a lot more than I rode it, we finally got to the gate again.
 We silently celebrated and snuck around it.
 It was two easy miles of down hill from there.

 In our two days in Yosemite we did two of the most iconic alpine climbs the park has to offer and didn't see one single person, not even a ranger, actually especially not a ranger.
 Nice planning Roman!
 Consider yourself commissioned to plan my 50th and all the ones in-between.